Please ensure Javascript is enabled for purposes of website accessibility

 Chief justice praises work of federal courts during COVID-19

-WASHINGTON (AP) — Supreme Court Chief Justice John Roberts is praising federal courts nationwide for their flexibility in responding to the COVID-19 pandemic, acknowledging in his annual year-end report the role technology has played in keeping courts running.
-The high court has in the past been slow to embrace technology, but the justices conducted their […]
+WASHINGTON (AP) — Supreme Court Chief Justice John Roberts is praising federal courts nationwide for their flexibility in responding to the COVID-19 pandemic, acknowledging in his annual year-end report the […]

 Business Law